Yoga & Guns : Should We Shoot?

 Perhaps what I understand more so now than ever before is how people find peace in violence.

-I could never understand how military can be so focused.
+I could never understand how the military can be so focused.
 I do now.

 What is the value of this

-Should the general public have access to automatic rifles for personal home use?
+Should the general public have access to semi-automatic rifles for personal home use?

-Without the knowlegde, training and full understanding of one-self, the natural stress response of humanity sets the stage for immense damage to be inflicted on harmless people.
+Without the knowledge, training and complete understanding of one-self, the natural stress response of humanity sets the stage for immense damage to be inflicted on harmless people.